-There are currently around 370 eco-friendly cars with hybrid or natural gas-powered engines on Vienna's roads.
+Hundreds of eco-friendly taxis with hybrid or gas drive ply Vienna's streets.
 You can order such a taxi by dialing "40100" and asking for a "Green Taxi", environmental or eco-taxi.
 You can identify your taxi by the "Green Taxi" sign.
 The good news: There is no difference in price over a ride in a conventional taxi.

 Fun on two wheels

 The bicycle is becoming increasingly popular as an environmentally friendly and flexible mode of transportation.
 The network of cycle paths in Vienna is 1,660 kilometers long and there are numerous rental stations for bikes and e-bikes to help you experience the city from a bicycle seat.
 As you'd expect, the most popular bike routes also have free charging points.
 With the WienMobil bicycle rental system, Vienna also has a modern bike sharing system that lets visitors to Vienna rent a bicycle if they need to with real flexibility at any of the dozens of stations across the city.

 An energy-efficient electric motor is the driving force behind the self-balancing Segway.
 This high-tech scooter allows riders to glide effortlessly through the city in a standing position.
 Segway providers in Vienna offer sightseeing tours that take you past many of the city's sights.